pockerman/qubit-notes/how_to/2025-08-29-apache-spark-series-3-create-toy-apache-spark-cluster-docker.md

 ## Overview

 In  <a href="2025-08-29-apache-spark-series-1-application-concepts.md">qubit-note: Apache Spark Series 1-Application concepts</a> we went over some basic but core concepts associated with Spark.
 In this note, I describe the steps you need to take in order to submit a self-contained application to be executed by Spark.
 You should also check the official documentation on <a href="https://spark.apache.org/docs/latest/quick-start.html#self-contained-applications">Self-contained Applications</a>.
+Apache Spark is designed to run on computer clusters and data centers.
+Although I don't have access to such a facility, I will describe how to create a toy cluster locally using Docker.
+The cluster will have two working nodes and one master.

 **keywords** Apache-Spark, big-data, high-performance-computing, Python, Docker